 So what’s the catch?
 In order to earn the Companion Pass, you have to meet a few requirements.
 The most difficult of which is to fly 100 times in a calendar year.
 That may seem impossible for anyone who doesn’t travel for business multiple times a month, but fortunately, there’s another way to earn.

-For even more points, sign up for the Rapid Rewards Premier Business card.
-It offers $60,000 points if you spend $3,000 in 3 months and also comes with a $99 annual fee.
+For even more points, sign up for the Southwest Rapid Rewards® Premier Business Credit Card.
+It offers 60,000 points if you spend $3,000 in the first 3 months of account opening.
+It also comes with a $99 annual fee.
+You can learn more: Airline Credit Cards

 You can also earn points from any flights you take with Southwest.
 Keep in mind that they award miles based on your fare, not the distance traveled, so more expensive Business Select fares will mean more miles in your account.